hhornburg/GeocachingTourPlanner/README.md

 # GeocachingTourPlanner
 A tool to plan tours to Geocaches based on your own rating system

+###You need to be a premium member to use this tool effectively

 ## Planned Features:
 * Rate Geocaches based on your own rating profiles
 * Display the rated Geocaches with colourcode on the map, click them to view the listing